sogaiu/janet-subprocess-notes/README.md

   ancestor fiber that has an appropriate "mask" can trap / block / capture (and examine) such values and take some kind of action.

-  note that this kind of signal is different from an operating system's signal which is used by `os/proc-kill` and `os/sigaction`.
+  note that this kind of signal is different from a POSIXy system's signal.
+For that type of signal, see `os/proc-kill` and `os/sigaction`.

 * stream - one of two methods of communication between tasks.
 (See channel for anotrher.)
 They are wrappers around file descriptors